turingschool/curriculum/source/projects/fourth_meal.markdown

 The project will be completed by teams of three to four developers over the span of eighteen days.

-Like all projects, individuals team members are expected to:
+Like all projects, individual team members are expected to:

 * Seek out features and responsibilities that are uncomfortable.
 The time to learn is *now*.
 * Support your teammates so that everyone can collaborate and contribute.